eecs280staff/tutorials/docs/wsl_upgrade.md

 C:\WINDOWS\system32> wsl --set-default-version 2
 ```

-TODO: Do they have to uninstall their previous WSL then reinstall it now?
+TODO(ohjun): Do they have to uninstall their previous WSL then reinstall it now?
 Or if they installed WSL 1 before, does running `wsl --set-default-version 2` automatically update their installed version?

 ## Acknowledgments
 Original document written by Andrew DeOrio awdeorio@umich.edu and Oh Jun Kweon ohjun@umich.edu.